ButcherDing/ines-chuaqui/README.md

 preview: https://ines-chuaqui-preview.netlify.app/

 ## Introduction
 Freelance work for a local Vancouver artist.
-Pending additional assets (artwork, copy) from the artist, but all features are fully-functional.
+Pending a small number of additional assets (artwork, copy) from the artist, but all features are fully-functional.

 An e-commerce/portfolio app to:
 - Present the artist's work dynamically